-Kairos, that’s a great success story.
-But it is first and foremost the story of a business mom who decided to put herself in solution mode to change the lives of millions of families!
+Kairos is a great success story, but it is first and foremost the story of an entrepreneur mom who decided to put herself in solution mode to change the lives of millions of families!

-Because our founder Annie’s journey is so fascinating, we asked her to tell us about her journey.
+Because the journey of our founder Annie is so fascinating, we asked her to tell us more about it.

 The source of inspiration: William

 It all started in my twenties.
-I was a single parent with my daughter at 10 months old and my son at almost 3 years old.
-It’s not easy!
-For years, I’ve had it in the gut.
-Fortunately, life has given me great optimism and a great ability to recover in the most difficult moments, and I thank her for that!
+I was a single parent with my 10 months old daughter and almost 3 years old son.
+It wasn't easy!
+For years, I had my hands full.
+Fortunately, life has given me great optimism and a strong ability to recover in the most difficult moments, and I am so thankful for it!

 From a young age, I quickly noticed that William was not feeling well.
-I knew separation from her father wasn’t the main cause.
-The transitions were difficult, he had language difficulties, hypersensitivity.
-For years, I fought the system to help me target the problem.
+I knew separation from his father was not the main cause.
+The transitions were difficult, he had language difficulties and hypersensitivity.
+For years, I fought the system to get help to identify the problem.

 Getting a diagnosis often takes time!
 The maze of the system is very complex and sometimes you are tossed from one place to another.
 We wonder, we question ourselves and the people around us are not always understanding.
-I have often been judged as a mother because of my son’s behavior on a very regular basis.
+I have been judged on a regular basis as a mother because of my son’s behavior.
 I have a great quality, that of being able to question myself.
-I love becoming a better person and William is a great source of motivation to do so!
+I always seek becoming a better person and William is a great source of motivation to do so!

-When he was in grade 2, Will was diagnosed with ADHD, like many other young people.
-It made sense, but I knew there was something else behind her behaviour.
+When he was in grade 2, Will was diagnosed with ADHD, like many other kids.
+It made sense, but I knew there was something else behind his behavior.
 I thought it couldn’t just be ADHD.
 Will was a super-bright, quick-witted little boy, but he sometimes had trouble decoding emotions and connecting with others.
 He did not always understand the sense of humor or figurative sentences.
-He often had crises and I felt powerless in the face of all this.
+He often threw tantrums and I felt helpless in the face of it all.

-If you are not familiar with ASD, know that autistic people need predictability and stability (not just children).
+If you are not familiar with ASD, note that autistic people (not just children) need predictability and stability.
 They are very attached to their habits and rituals.
-So routine is really vital for them: it makes them feel safer and reduces their anxiety.
+Therefore, routine is really vital for them: it makes them feel safer and reduces their anxiety.

-During my super mom phase, I tried the Time timer, all emulation boards, all task management applications and all possible positive reinforcement systems.
-I said to myself: the miracle solution certainly exists, I will inevitably fall on it.
+During my super mom phase, I tried the Time timer, all the emulation boards, all the task management applications and all the positive reinforcement systems possible.
+I said to myself: the miracle solution certainly exists, I will inevitably come across it.

-After a little while, I had to face the facts: nothing worked.
-A solution could work for a while and then nothing.
+After a little while, I had to face the facts: nothing was working.
+A solution could give results for a while and then nothing.
 I always went back to square one.
-Will lost interest quickly despite all his involvement and goodwill at the beginning.
-There is one thing that fascinated him the most: video games!
+Will was losing interest quickly despite all his involvement and goodwill at the beginning.
+However, there was one thing that he was most passionate about: video games!

-That’s where the idea started.
+That’s when the idea emerged.
 I thought, “If only the routine could be a video game...”.

 The birth of the concept

 I asked William what he was proposing to make it less painful.
-You had to face the fact that neither he nor I had fun with routines.
-I then involved him in the search for solutions and decided to evaluate the possibility of including the video game, me who did not allow the presence of electronics in routine period!
+We had to face the fact that neither he nor I had fun with routines.
+I involved him in the search for solutions and decided to evaluate the possibility of including video games.
+Surprising, as I never allowed the presence of electronics in the routine period!
 If it was for constructive purposes… why not?

-At the time of Will’s diagnosis, I had two BSc’s in my pocket: one in social service and one in administration, and I had over 15 years of business development experience with start-ups.
+At the time of Will’s diagnosis, I had two bachelor’s degrees in my pocket: one in Social Service and the other in Business Administration, and I had accumulated more than 15 years of experience in business development with start-up companies.
 I worked in the video game industry.
 I was a partner at Mirum Studio, which is now called Firefolk.
-One day I told the guys on the team: we’re going to create a family video game that’s going to make the routine fun (because being a parent is supposed to be fun and being a child too).
-The team was packed and boarded right away!
+One day, I said to the guys on the team: we’re going to create a family video game that’s going to make the routine fun (because being a parent is supposed to be fun and so is being a kid).
+The team was thrilled and boarded right away!

 Donors: the leverage of the project

 2016 was truly a pivotal year!
 I did a crowdfunding campaign on the La Ruche Québec site and the project was funded at 111%!
 Wow, needless to say, I was thrilled.
-The craze was monster.
+The enthusiasm was huge.

 In 2017, I joined Groupe Neuro Solutions.
-And a new project has been added in parallel to Hero: the Ali app, a task assistant for people with intellectual disabilities (ID) or autism spectrum disorder (ASD).
+And a new project has been added in parallel to Hero: the Ali app (now named Andee), a task assistant for people with intellectual disabilities (ID) or autism spectrum disorder (ASD).
 As we publish this article (August 2020), this project is under development.

 Subsequently, I obtained several other grants: the Canada Media Fund (CMF), Canada Economic Development, Ministère de l'Économie et de l'Innovation, etc. We can say that the project has grown!

 From 2019 to 2020, a second, larger study was conducted with 200 families.
-UQTR, MedteQ and the Small Treasures Foundation participated in the project.
+UQTR, MedteQ and the Fondation les Petits Trésors participated in the project.
 The study is now complete and the findings will be presented in a few months.
 Of course, we look forward to receiving the results!

-At the dawn of the official release of Kairos, I look at all the progress made and I am very, very proud.
-Proud to have assembled a great team around the same goal.
+Getting close to the official release of Kairos, I look back at how far we’ve come and I am very, very proud.
+Proud to have brought together a great team around the same goal.
 Proud to place technology at the service of families.
 Proud to have dared to innovate to propose a solution that will please both children and parents.
-And I look forward to making you discover this 😉
+And I look forward to making you discover it. 😉

 But you know what makes me even prouder?

 It’s to see how William has evolved dramatically since the announcement of his TSA.
-He has mastered his diagnosis exceptionally well, which is far from obvious.
+He has mastered his diagnosis exceptionally well, which is far from easy.

 - He developed tactics to better capture the reactions of others.

-- He has an incredible sense of humour: the students in his class love him.
+- He has an incredible sense of humor: the students in his class love him.

-- He plays the piano and he’s really talented (I don’t just say that because I’m his mother haha).
+- He plays the piano and he’s really talented (I’m not just saying that because I’m his mother haha).

 - He has a summer job at the local grocery store.

-- He got his scooter license and is independent in his transports (at least the summer hahaha)
+- He got his scooter license and he is independent in his transport (at least during summer hahaha)

 - He even voluntarily decided to stop his medication a year and a half ago because he was fed up with the side effects (loss of appetite, impact on growth and sleep-related difficulties).

 In short, he is a teenager with enormous potential who has overcome the difficulties with the tools he was given.
-I am convinced that his involvement in finding solutions has really made things easier!
+I am convinced that his involvement in the search of solutions has really made things easier!

 If you need an extra hand, Kairos offers you a ton of free resources, like the ultimate children’s routine guide.
-If you have any questions, please do not hesitate to join us!
+If you have any questions, please do not hesitate to reach out!
 We will be happy to help you.